MyPython101/PerformanceTesting/README.md

 Therefore, every time I make change, application will automatically change.
 I also schedule automatic testings (mostly functional testing and GUI testing) for the app everytime I make change (just to make sure nothing will break when I make a new commit).

+PyCharm IDE was used to develop this code but user can use any IDE to navigate the code.
 ```python
 from flask import Flask, render_template, redirect, url_for, flash, abort
 from flask_bootstrap import Bootstrap